1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 How to Use Ad Manager Report to Optimally Set Frequency Cap?

-Since frequency capping affects the availability of ad impressions to a line item, you should know how line items are delivering ahead of time.
+Since frequency capping affects the availability of ad impressions to a line item, you should know how line items are delivered ahead of time.
 In this, Google Ad Manager’s Reach Report is something that helps a lot.

-To be precise, the report gives an overview of the number of unique visitors exposed to different advertisers, line items, orders, or even ad units in the Google Ad Manager network.
+The report gives an overview of the number of unique visitors exposed to different advertisers, line items, orders, or even ad units in the Google Ad Manager network.

 Here are the steps that will help you to schedule a Reach report in the ad server: